 Rocky Mountain Tai Chi Chuan LLC Anti-Harassment Policy

-Our anti-harassment policy expresses the commitment of Rocky Mountain Tai Chi Chuan LLC (RMTCC) to provide an environment for students and employees that’s free of harassment, so that employees and students can feel safe and comfortable and can advance their tai chi practice.
+Our anti-harassment policy expresses the commitment of Rocky Mountain Tai Chi Chuan LLC (RMTCC) to provide an environment for students, instructors, and employees that’s free of harassment, so that employees, instructors, and students can feel safe and comfortable and can advance their Tai Chi practice.
 We will not tolerate anyone harassing, intimidating, humiliating or sabotaging others in any of our classes, workshops, or other events.

-This anti-harassment policy applies to all employees, contractors, public visitors, students, customers and anyone else whom employees or students come into contact with at RMTCC.
+This anti-harassment policy applies to all owners, employees, contractors, public visitors, students, customers, instructors, and anyone else whom employees or students come into contact with at RMTCC.

 What is the definition of harassment?